Addressing Growth and Development Issues Now Can Prevent Serious Issues in the Future

 Common Growth Issues in Children

 Discrepancies in the oral and maxillofacial structures can lead to more serious future problems.
 This is true at any age.
-However, treating these issues early give patients the best opportunity for long-term oral and overall health.
+However, treating these issues early gives patients the best opportunity for long-term oral and overall health.
 Some common growth and development issues in children include:

 - Mouth breathing: Open mouth breathing dries out soft tissues in the mouth and throat, and can cause chronic inflammation.
 Mouth breathing can result in a multitude of problems, including obstructed airways, abnormal facial growth, and tooth crowding.
 Because it leads to compromised sleep, many researchers believe mouth breathing has a negative impact on behavioral health and academic performance.